TheSchoolofBitcoin/curriculumDAO_CD/README.md

 #### The School of Bitcoin | TSOBTC Stacks AUS

 ```
-Create a fork of this repository to create a conceptual design for your financial literacy DAO.
+Fork this repository to create a conceptual design for your financial literacy DAO.
 ```

 The School of Bitcoin is creating a DAO focused on creating a Decentralized Autonomous Education System (DAES) centered around financial literacy.
 The path to creating TSOBTC's DAO will be marked by the curriculum DAOs we create.
 Each curriculum is designed as a DAO because their underlying cryptoeconomic protocols will help reinforce the financial principles being learned.